 Lately, my 18-month-old has been scared of the dark and of furry things.
 He growls and points, trying to tell me that there is a monster in the room.
 His imagination is running wild right now.
 Children’s imaginations begin to develop around this age, so he is experiencing a lot of irrational fears.
 Empower a fearful child.

 It can feel so frustrating when your child becomes emotional, refuses to do things, and is thinking irrationally.
 As a parent, dealing with a child’s fear can be a tricky thing.
-I want my child to be brave, to not be scared of the dark, to continue sleeping well, and to be comfortable trying new things, etc.

 So what are the best ways to deal with a toddler’s fears?

 Here are five important things to do when your toddler is scared.

 Being scared of the dark, or scared of monsters, etc comes from our natural survival instincts.

 1. Recognize That Fear is Normal and Healthy

 Fear is a natural emotion.
 I like to think of it as a smoke detector.
 Its purpose is to warn you of danger and protect you.
 When you remember its purpose, you realize it’s an important emotion for humans to experience.